alx-askw/BankChallenge/README.md

 # Bank

+## Submission notes:

+* npm install
+* npm test
+* node/index.js for criteria acceptance
+* for user stories and domain models - see domain-models-user-stories.md
+* references in references.md

 This challenge helps you practice your OO design skills.

 You'll work alone, and you'll also review your own code so you can practice reflecting on and improving your own work.